aws-samples/video-understanding-solution/README.md

 2. More variable components (driven mainly by the total number of video minutes being processed and the activities e.g. chat):

     2.1.
 Amazon Rekognition - Pricing is [here](https://aws.amazon.com/rekognition/pricing/).
-You may be eligible for its FREE TIER for image analysis.
-This solution uses DetectFaces and RecognizeCelebrities image APIs.
+You may be eligible for its FREE TIER for image and video analysis.
+This solution uses StartLabelDetection and GetLabelDetection video APIs in addition to DetectFaces and RecognizeCelebrities image APIs.
 The cost can vary based on the number of detected faces in the whole videos.

     2.2.
 Amazon Transcribe - Pricing is [here](https://aws.amazon.com/transcribe/pricing/).
 Youo may be eligible for its FREE TIER.
 This solution uses Standard Batch transcription.
 The cost can vary based on the video duration and the number of videos being processed.